B2B platform for digital goods

 • Retail price calculated with margin formula applied per product

-• Stock check implemented at checkout initiation
+• Availability check implemented at checkout initiation

 • Cache TTL set to 5–15 minutes

-• Out-of-stock products hidden or marked unavailable
+• Unavailable products hidden or marked unavailable

 Orders: